salimdellali/mini-twitter-rest-api-backend-server/README.md

 - before commiting to the repo:
   - run `npm run prettier-format` to pretty the code
   - run `npm run lint` to look for ESLint warnings and errors

+## Swagger documentation

+you can find the swagger documentation of the REST API by launching the server and hitting the endpoint `/api/v1/docs/`

 ## Project structure